geekodour/gitpushblog/README.md

 ```
 $ npm run new hello_world_draft.md
 ```
+This will create a file inside `/drafts` with appropriate template.

 *github issue post*

-go to `https://github.com/<username>/<repo_name>`, It will be an empty repositoty and create a new issue.
+go to `https://github.com/<username>/<repo_name>`, It will be an empty repositotymcreate a new issue by going in the issue tab.
 Remember, issues are our blogposts. give it a title of **"I am a title from github issues"** give it a comment body of of
 ```